How to Calculate Your Savings Rate (The Right Way)

 This is why the FIRE community obsesses over savings rate rather than income.
 Income matters — a higher income with the same savings rate is always better — but the ratio is what drives the timeline.

 Every percentage point you add to your savings rate today translates to months or years of freedom on the other end.
+One of the most effective ways to jump your savings rate quickly — without cutting spending — is through side income.
+Because side income goes directly to savings when your primary income already covers expenses, it raises your rate with disproportionate force.

 This article is for educational purposes only and does not constitute financial advice.
 Projections of years to financial independence assume consistent investment returns which are not guaranteed.
 Individual tax situations vary — consult a qualified tax professional regarding contribution limits and deductibility.